 Values & Attitudes

 - Openness to new opportunities, ideas, and ways of thinking

 - Demonstrates self-awareness about identity & culture, & sensitivity and respect for differences

 - Values multiple perspectives

 - Finds comfort with ambiguity & unfamiliar situations

 - Reflects on the context and meaning of our lives in relationship to something bigger

 - Questions prevailing assumptions

 - Investigates the world by framing questions, analyzing, and synthesizing relevant evidence, and drawing reasonable conclusions that lead to further inquiry

-- Recognizes, articulates, and applies an understanding of different perspectives (including his/her own)
+- Recognizes, articulates, and applies an understanding of different perspectives (including their own)